FORESTRY PROGRAM IN QUEBEC

 For every ton offset with NatureLab carbon credits, four trees are planted.
 Of course, the credits have an immediate effect on carbon emissions, but planting trees in an urban forestry program also has an effect on carbon pollution.
 Over the course of their growth, these trees will collectively capture and sequester up to one ton of additional carbon.
 Thus, NatureLab ensures a two-step effect on carbon pollution, with the best environmental and social value on the market.

-Reforestation, or afforestation, on urban land has many benefits for wildlife.
-In addition to contributing directly to the creation of biodiversity and natural habitats, trees revalue land without natural succession.
+Reforestation, or afforestation, mainly on degraded urban land, has many benefits for wildlife.
+In addition to contributing directly to recreate biodiversity and natural habitats, trees revalue land without natural succession.
 The creation of new forest corridors protects animal species and allows them to evolve in an endless urban sprawl.

 Several studies show that urban forestry plays a key role in human psychological well-being on many levels.
 Of course, green spaces beautify the urban landscape, reduce heat islands, act as a sound barrier, and provide outdoor space and relaxation.